CadenzaProject/cadenzaproject.github.io/docs/clip1/data_baseline/clip1_baseline.md

 The baseline is based on the singing adapted STOI and vocal-specific features (SA-STOI) system [1] to make predictions.
 SA-STOI is a self-reference metric (the reference is generated from the processed signal) that uses estimated vocals as reference and 12 vocal features computed from the processed signal and the estimated vocals to account for singing styles and expressions.
-The final computation is obtained by using a SVM-based regression model trained using a 13 feature vector (the STOI score combined with the 12 vocal features) and, using human intelligibility scores as reference.
+The final computation is obtained by using a support vector machines (SVM) -based regression model trained using a 13 feature vector (the STOI score combined with the 12 vocal features) and, using human intelligibility scores as reference.

 <div style={{textAlign:'center'}}>